Taiterbase/Zifina/README.md

 Hello!
 This is another (yes, *another*) web app template for you to get your grimy paws on.
 I'm no slick UI/UX designer, but the code here is probably cool.

 ### What?
-Zifi-web-template is a super-simple layout driven app powered by [Next.js](https://nextjs.org/docs/getting-started) and [tailwindcss](https://tailwindcss.com/docs/guides/nextjs).
+Zifi-web-template is a layout driven app powered by [Next.js](https://nextjs.org/docs/getting-started) and [tailwindcss](https://tailwindcss.com/docs/guides/nextjs).
 Using this application layout method you can build data-driven SSR SaaS apps that are organized using the latest web dev technologies and methodologies.
 Or, you know, whatever you want.

 ### Wait, what database are you using here?
 Oh, right.